 If you have enabled the showing of hidden files and folders on your Windows PC and you open the C Drive, you may have seen a hidden $SysReset folder.
-Maybe you have wondered what this folder contains and if it was safe to delete it.
+Maybe you have wondered what this folder contains and if it is safe to delete it.
 This post explains what the $SysReset folder is and how you can delete it.

 $SysReset Folder in Windows 11/10

-The $SysReset folder is created when you perform a System Refresh or Reset on your Windows 111/0 computer.
+The $SysReset folder is created when you perform a System Refresh or Reset on your Windows 11/10 computer.
 It is a hidden folder and so to be able to see it, you will have to make Windows show Hidden files & folders.
-This folder located on the C Drive contains information ranging from log files to migration XML documents, all of which provide useful information to a forensic investigator.
+This folder, located on the C Drive, contains information ranging from log files to migration XML documents, all of which provide useful information to a forensic investigator.

-This $SysReset folder also contains an additional folder called Logs which contains a .etl file.
-It also creates a .etl file of a different name (sysreset_exe_BootUX.etl) inside C:\Recovery\Logs which can help a user to find and collect the report and error.
+This $SysReset folder also contains an additional folder called Logs, which contains a .etl file.
+It also creates a .etl file of a different name (sysreset_exe_BootUX.etl) inside C:\Recovery\Logs, which can help a user to find and collect the report and error.

 Can you delete $SysReset folder?